-The Statement of Purpose produced in accordance with the Fostering Services Regulations (England) 2011 includes:
+The Statement of Purpose produced in accordance with Fostering Services Regulations (England) 2011 includes:

-- □ A statement of the aims and objectives of the fostering service - A statement about the services and facilities provided by the fostering service
+- A statement of the aims and objectives of the fostering service - A statement about the services and facilities provided by the fostering service

-A copy of the Statement of Purpose is available on the Capstone Foster Care website and is provided to and/or made available upon request to:
+A copy of the Statement of Purpose is available on Capstone Foster Care website and is provided to and/or made available upon request to:

-- Ofsted - □ Local authorities and other agencies using our services - □ Foster carers, prospective foster carers - □ All Capstone SW staff members - Any person working for the purposes of the fostering service - Children and young people (subject to their age and understanding) placed with a foster carer of the fostering service and the parent/carers of any such child/young person
+- Ofsted - Local authorities and other agencies using our services - Foster Carers, prospective Foster Carers - All Capstone North staff members - Any person working for the purposes of the fostering service - Children and young people (subject to their age and understanding) placed with a foster carer of the fostering service and the parent/carers of any such child/young person

-This Statement of Purpose is regularly reviewed and updated (at least) annually by the Responsible Individual and Registered Manager and is presented to the Board of Directors.
-In this Statement of Purpose, you will find information about our approach to fostering and it aims to provide children, young people, parents, foster carers and other professionals with information about the objectives of our agency and the services and facilities we provide.
+This Statement of Purpose is regularly reviewed and up-dated annually by the Responsible Individual and Registered Manager and is presented to the Board of Directors.
+In this Statement of Purpose, you will find information about our approach to fostering and it aims to provide children, young people, parents, Foster Carers and other professionals with information about the objectives of our agency and the services and facilities we provide.
 Children and young people are also provided with a Children's Guide that is in a more accessible format.

-ABOUT CAPSTONE FOSTER CARE (SOUTH WEST) LTD
+ABOUT CAPSTONE FOSTER CARE NORTH LTD